namiri-tech/docs-rdme-ng/docs/GETTING STARTED/how-to-use-this-site.md

 For a great developer experience, the endpoints in the [DigiTax Nigeria API reference](/reference) are interactive.

-Once you're set up in the DigiTax Dashboard, you can generate a sandbox/ LIVE **X-API-Key** for authorization.
+Once you're set up in the DigiTax Dashboard, you can generate a sandbox or LIVE **X-API-Key** for authorization.

 Explore the API endpoints [here](/reference).